 Program costs cover lodging and some meals.
-Students should plan for some out-of-pocket expenses such as passport and visa fees, checked baggage fees, meals, and other miscellaneous fees and/or taxes.
+Students should plan for some out-of-pocket expenses such as passport and visa fees, vaccinations, checked baggage fees, meals, and other miscellaneous fees and/or taxes.
 Students should plan on the purchase of an international airline ticket and a minimum of $350 for out-of-pocket expenses, which can generally be covered with financial aid.

 MSOD Program Purpose

 The MSOD degree program prepares individuals to lead and facilitate strategic organization change.
 The program emphasizes relational skills, use of self, action research, managing strategic change, understanding organizational culture and having a systems perspective.

 Who should attend the Master's in Organization Development program?